-In addition to monetary contributions to our Education and Workforce programs, the FMA seeks professionals to volunteer in varying capacities.
-Below you will find the types of opportunities available, as well as more information about how to sign up.
+In addition to monetary contributions to our education and workforce initiatives, the FMA seeks professionals to volunteer in a variety of capacities.

 - Meade Cyber Lab – help shape computer science and cybersecurity curriculum taught in the lab